OSG Foundation

 Send a check made out to the Oregon State Grange Foundation to the Oregon State Grange headquarters (643 Union Street NE, Salem, OR 97301).
 Use this form to designate how you want your donation to be used.

-If the form does not cover how you want your donation to be applied, contact your district trustee or an officer to explain your intentions.
+If the form does not cover how you want your donation to be applied, contact your regional trustee or an officer to explain your intentions.
 The Trustee will help you to accomplish your goals.

 We urge you to consult with your tax advisor or attorney before making donations to any charitable organization.